-Nowadays most people let themselves be carried away by the experiences of others.
-They end up defining Japan or the Japanese because of these experiences.
-On the other hand, we have people who have gone through a certain experience, most of the time bad, and end up spreading it as if it were reality, as if everyone went through the same problem.
+Nowadays, most people let themselves be influenced by the experiences of others.
+They end up defining Japan or the Japanese based on these experiences.
+On the other hand, we have those who went through a certain experience, often negative, and end up spreading that as if it were the reality, as if everyone faced the same problem.

-In today's article we are going to talk about the different types of experiences that Brazilians have in Japan.
-And also because you shouldn't define the country or the Japanese because of that.
+In today's article, we will talk about the different types of experiences that Brazilians have in Japan.
+And also why one should not define the country or the Japanese people because of that.

 I am writing this article because unfortunately what I see most on the internet are people arguing, some attacking Japan and others defending it.
 Not to mention the crazy ideas that some Brazilians created due to the experience that some had in Japan.